mattijn/topojson/docs/installation.md

 - numpy
 - shapely

-If speed is any issue for you than the following optional packages might give you another boost in the topology computation:
+To improve the speed of `pre`/`toposimplify` or if you want to use another simplification algorithm you can install (_optional_):

 - simplification

-- numba (not yet included)
+To visualise the output as a mesh and/or return the output as geodataframe you also will need (_optional_):

+- altair
+- geopandas

+## Development Install

-To run the full test suite and for buidling the documentation a few additional dependencies are required:
+To run the full test suite a few additional dependencies are required:

 - unittest
-- geojson
 - fiona
 - geopandas

-## Development Install

-How to install?
+- geojson
+- pyshp